Marky303/HeQuanTriCSDL/README.md

 ```
 ## 3.Notes/Attention
 - Customized emails can be modified in backend/account/templates/emails and backend/account/email.py (and settings.py)
-- Django data can be delete using "python manage.py flush"
+- Django data can be deleted using "python manage.py flush"
 - Create superuser using "python manage.py createsupauser" (after cd into backend) to create superuser (credentials: nhien/1234)
 - Global hosting can be achived by using "ngrok http http://localhost:5173" and CORS_ALLOW_ALL_ORIGINS set to True